Size: 3 x 2 x 0.6 inches (housing); 5.75 x 1.75 x 0.9 inches (remote)

 Supported HDR formats: HDR10, HDR10+, Dolby Vision

 Supported audio formats: Dolby Digital, Dolby Digital Plus, and Dolby Atmos

 The TiVo Stream 4K has a lot going for it – a sleek design, a voice-enabled remote, the ability to cast from your phone and an Android TV platform with access to thousands of apps.
 And it all comes with a $50 price tag.
-Unfortunately, that also describes the new Chromecast with Google TV, almost making TiVo Stream 4K redundant.
+Unfortunately, our Chromecast with Google TV review shows how that device (which came out later) makes the TiVo Stream 4K redundant.

 The TiVo Stream 4K tries to stand out with its own app, which aggregates content from other channels, including Netflix, Prime Video, Hulu, Disney Plus and HBO Max.
 What TiVo really wants to highlight is the integration of live TV, yet it’s limited to just a few services.

 Still, the Google Assistant feature works well and the interface is easy to use (though the recommendations are bad).
 This TiVo Stream 4K review will show that if there weren't a brand-new $50 streaming device running Android TV on the market, the TiVo Stream 4K would be a very attractive and unique alternative to the Roku and Fire TV Sticks.

 The Tivo Stream 4K costs $49.99 and is available for purchase now at Tivo.com or Amazon.